 - Universal access to digital financial systems

-- Safe and secure transactions which let consumers and businesses operate with confidence
+- Safe and secure transactions that let consumers and businesses operate with confidence

 - Affordable participation in the economy for all (make and accept payments, get loans, save for future goals, help the community, and more)

-No bank account - Without a bank account, individuals typically turn to “alternative financial services.”
+- Lack of bank account: Without a bank account, or transaction account, individuals typically turn to “alternative financial services.”
 Those services may have higher fees than regulated institutions, and they typically don’t offer the same consumer protection (deposit insurance and protection from fraud and errors, for example).
 Living without a bank account requires time-consuming legwork to get funds and pay bills in person.
 Plus, accounts provide a safe place to save for the future.
-But with technology, consumers can bank, pay, and get paid from anywhere at a very low cost.
+With technology, consumers can bank, pay, and get paid from anywhere at a very low cost.
+These accounts are seen as a "gateway" to other financial services, so this is emphasized in importance.

-Informal economy - In many parts of the world, especially rural areas, cash rules.
+- The informal economy: In many parts of the world, especially rural areas, cash rules.
 Businesses are unlikely to accept plastic or electronic payments, and storing cash (instead of depositing it in a bank account) is risky.
 Businesses find it hard to build assets for expansion, and they may have a limited choice of trading partners—suppliers who accept cash and customers who pay with cash.

 Financial inclusion strategies can pave the way for low-income individuals and budding businesses to participate in the mainstream economy—on favorable terms.

 Technology plays a key role in everything from providing information to delivering the products people use, especially for populations that have traditionally been excluded from the banking system.
 For example, Kenya introduced M-PESA, a mobile payment system, in 2007.
-By 2016, 90 percent of the adult population was using the service.
+By 2016, 90% of the adult population was using the service.
 And customers don’t just send money to friends—they receive wages electronically, pay bills, and get loans.
-Kenyans still use cash, but especially for the poor, M-PESA creates possibilities that didn’t previously exist.

 Financial literacy: To some degree, educating people about financial topics helps them use higher-quality products and make better decisions.
 Financial literacy helps people understand basic financial concepts (like compound interest), avoid mistakes, and develop a culture of savings.